gigya/cdc-starter-kit/docs/basic.md

     } else {

-        // Check if the library is properly loaded or not (stops the flow if it's bad loaded) checkIfGigyaLoaded();
+        // Check if the library is properly loaded or not (stops the all flows if it's bad loaded) checkIfGigyaLoaded();

         // Get Information about the user, and start the load of the page elements